Large Language Models for Software Engineering: A Systematic Literature Review: RQ1: What LLMs have been employed to date to solve SE tasks?

 \textbf{Criteria for LLM selection in SE tasks.} The selection of an LLM for SE tasks should involve careful consideration rather than arbitrary choice.
 Key factors guiding this selection encompass the model's proficiency in understanding the context of code, its ability to generate relevant content, responsiveness to fine-tuning, and demonstrated performance on SE-specific benchmarks~\cite{xie2023chatunitest,li2023enabling,li2023exploring}.
 Given the stringent syntactical rules and functional requirements inherent to SE tasks, models capable of seamlessly integrating these complex aspects were typically favored.

-\textbf{Observations.} As LLMs4SE became popular, several interesting patterns emerged: \begin{itemize} \item\textbf{Task-specific fine-tuning.} A notable trend was the customization of LLMs for precise SE tasks~\cite{izadi2022codefill,li2023codeie,zhang2022coditt5}.
-By fine-tuning models with datasets tailored to specific functions such as bug detection or code review, researchers were able to achieve marked performance improvements~\cite{ciborowska2023too,kou2023automated}. \item\textbf{Ethical and bias implications.} The integration of LLMs raises some important ethical questions, particularly around biases in training data.
-If LLMs were trained on flawed code or comments reflecting underlying social or data selection biases, they might perpetuate those biases in their outputs.
-This realization has led to a growing call for transparent, diverse, and well-curated training datasets, emphasizing the need for ethical considerations in model training. \end{itemize}
+\textbf{Task-specific fine-tuning.} A notable trend is the customization of LLMs for precise SE tasks~\cite{izadi2022codefill,li2023codeie,zhang2022coditt5}.
+By fine-tuning models with datasets tailored to specific functions such as bug detection or code review, researchers were able to achieve marked performance improvements~\cite{ciborowska2023too,kou2023automated}.

 In conclusion, the evolution of LLMs for SE, transitioning from encoder-only to decoder-only architectures, highlights the field's vibrancy and adaptability.
 This shift has fundamentally altered the approach to SE tasks, reflecting the ongoing innovation within the discipline.